 Months of entry

 Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school drama curriculum for the 11-16 age range.

 You’ll visit a number of secondary schools in order to observe a variety of drama lessons.
 This will provide you with an opportunity to reflect upon the different approaches to teaching and learning in drama.

-We teach most of our sessions through practical demonstration and you’ll study mainly with your PGCE Drama group but there will also be opportunities to collaborate with students in other subject areas such as English, maths and science.
+We teach most of our sessions through practical demonstration and you’ll study mainly with your PGCE Drama group, however, because drama relies on collaboration there will be opportunities to work with colleagues in other subject areas such as English, history, maths and science.

 You’ll also consider how to plan lessons, reflect on your planning, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

-You’ll spend at least 120 days on placements in schools, gradually increasing your involvement to become the class teacher.
+You’ll spend a minimum of 120 days on placements in schools, gradually increasing your involvement to become an effective practitioner.

 This PGCE is available via University led and School Direct routes.